web2py/py4web/docs/chapter-03.rst

 Supported platforms and prerequisites
 -------------------------------------

-PY4WEB runs fine on Windows, MacOS and Linux.
+py4web runs fine on Windows, MacOS and Linux.
 Its only prerequisite is Python 3.7+, which must be installed in advance (except if you use binaries).

 Setup procedures
 ----------------

-There are four alternative ways of running py4web, with different level of difficulty and flexibility.
+There are four alternative ways of installing py4web, with different level of difficulty and flexibility.
 Let’s look at the pros and cons.

 Installing from binaries